chogezz/AWS-PROJECTS/README.md

 # **AWS Projects Portfolio**

 Welcome to my AWS Projects Portfolio!
-This repository is a showcase of my proficiency in leveraging various AWS services to design, deploy, and manage cloud-based solutions.
+This repository is a showcase of my proficiency in leveraging various AWS services.

 ---